 Caroline was born in Hamilton, Ontario and graduated from Sheridan College's Craft and Design Textile Program in 2015.
-She traveled west to Calgary to complete her BFA in Fiber at the Alberta College of Art and Design in 2017.
+She traveled west to Calgary to complete her BFA in Fiber and graduated in the spring of 2017.

 While pursuing her design education Caroline has been the recipient of four textile residencies located at the Icelandic Textile Center in Blonduos, Iceland, the Banff Center in Banff, Alberta, Peters Valley School of Craft in Layton, New Jersey and at Harbourfront Center in Toronto, Ontario.